 - Set-covering problem.
 Set-partitioning problem.
 Plant location problem.
 Fixed-cost problem.

 - Graph modeling.
 Maximal flow problem.
 Minimal spanning tree problem.
 Minimal Steiner tree problem.

 - Routing problems.
 Chinese postman problem.
-Travelling salesman problem.
+Traveling salesman problem.
 Vehicle routing problem.

 - Polyhedral theory.
 Theory of valid inequalities.
 Strengthening inequalities.

-- Methods for solving mixed-integer programing problems.
+- Methods for solving mixed-integer programming problems.
 Relaxations of discrete problems.

 - Cutting-plane methods.
 Branch and bound method.